-May 29 is known as 529 Day in the college saving industry.
+This Sunday, May 29 (5/29), 2022, is known as 529 Day in the college saving industry to highlight the importance of 529s to help families achieve their higher education savings goals.
 To learn to how much you know about these tax-free college savings plans, Ohio’s 529 Plan, CollegeAdvantage, has five true-or-false questions for you to answer.
-You may learn something new about these tax-free higher education savings plans!
+You may learn something new about these tax-free education savings plans!

-Is saving in a 529 plan tax free?
+Saving in a 529 plan is tax-free.
 TRUE

 There are many tax benefits for saving in a 529 plan!